calculix/CalculiX-Examples/Dynamics/Discrete/README.md

 > cgx -b runM.fbd
 ```

-The simulation runs but the results are unreliable, because the eigensolver Arpack is not suited for small systems.
+The `*frequency` step runs but returns no reasonable eigenvalues.
+Due to that, the subsequent `*steady state dynamics` step fails.